acurwen/about-me-acurwen/README.md

 🎓 What's your educational background: Bachelor's degree from Princeton University.

-💼 What are you planning on doing for work: Not sure yet.
+💼 What are you planning on doing for work: Cloud Infrastructure Engineering

-🌱 Currently working on: Reviewing Pre-Cohort 5 resources.
+🌱 Currently working on: deploying an open source banking application and simulating fake transactions for it.

 <h3> 🛠  Tech Stack</h3>

-💻
+💻 Amazon Web Services

-🌐
+🌐 Jenkins

-🛢
+🛢 Terraform

-⚙️
+⚙️ BASH

-🔧
+🔧 Python

-🖥
+🖥 CloudWatch

 <br/>